 In truly demanding settings such as chemicals manufacturing, corrosive substances can wear down even the toughest diaphragm.
 Such a compromising situation can lead to inaccurate pressure readings, or worse, spills and leaks.
 The audible, visual, or electrical alarm on the double-diaphragm seal prevents this from happening.
 The alarm alerts plant personnel when the seal needs to be changed.

-Processes that use corrosive substances, such as hydrofluoric acid (HF) are tailor-made for double diaphragm seals.
+Processes that use corrosive substances, such as hydrofluoric acid (HF) and pharmaceutical market are tailor-made for double diaphragm seals.
 HF is used to make chemicals that, in turn, make up a wide range of consumer products.
 HF is both highly toxic and extremely corrosive.

 During one recent instrument audit, WIKA discovered just in time that HF had eaten through the diaphragm seal on a pressure gauge.
 To keep the problem from recurring, WIKA installed its double-diaphragm seal with break monitoring.